girish-hk/fuel-cell-monitoring-system/README.md

 # fuel-cell-monitoring-system
-“ESP32-S3 based PCB design for real-time fuel cell monitoring with SPI data logging.”
+“A real-time monitoring solution for a 500W PEM fuel cell, designed using **ESP32-S3** microcontroller and a **custom PCB** created in **KiCad**.
+The system provides accurate voltage, current, and temperature measurements with SPI-based data acquisition..”